Bankruptcy & Restructuring for Businesses

 Creditor Claims and Litigation

-Dworken & Bernstein represents individuals, businesses and commercial clients, creditors, and banks to assist with creditor claims and lawsuits.
-Our attorneys will look for ways to resolve creditor issues outside of Bankruptcy Court.
-Our litigators can also assist with pending lawsuits.
-We attempt to first understand the facts and help our clients understand their alternatives.
-We find that once our clients understand their legal position, they are able to make better practical decisions.
+Dworken & Bernstein represents individuals, businesses and commercial clients, creditors, and banks in handling creditor claims and lawsuits.
+Our attorneys always look for ways to resolve creditor issues outside of Bankruptcy Court.
+Our litigators can also assist with pending lawsuits in state and federal courts.

-Dworken & Bernstein can help you and your company understand your legal position, determine your alternatives, and help you successfully work through the bankruptcy process.
+Dworken & Bernstein can help you and your company understand your legal position, determine your alternatives, and help you successfully work through the bankruptcy process, whatever your stake may be.

 *The law requires that we tell you that we are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.